 4. Matching modality

 Use both eyes and ears and consider what information suits what channel.
-For example, showing animation and printed text will overload the visual channel, on the other hand, using narration to explain the animation makes use of both channels, complimenting each other thus maximising the ability to process the information in working memory.
+For example, showing animation and printed text will overload the visual channel, on the other hand, using narration to explain the animation makes use of both channels, complementing each other thus maximising the ability to process the information in working memory.
 Using both eyes and ears in a complementary manner has been reported to increase learner’s retention and increase user engagement (Guo et al, 2014; Mayer and Moreno, 2003).

 Here is a nice example from our course on automated external defibrillators, or AEDs: